-On April 27, 2026, Intellia Therapeutics reported that its Phase 3 HAELO trial of lonvoguran ziclumeran (lonvo-z) — a one-time, in-body CRISPR gene-editing therapy for hereditary angioedema (HAE) — met its primary endpoint and all key secondary endpoints.
-In the 80-patient, randomized, double-blind trial, a single intravenous infusion of lonvo-z cut the rate of debilitating swelling attacks by 87% compared with placebo in the primary observation window (weeks 5 through 28).
-Sixty-two percent of patients who received the therapy were completely attack-free and had stopped all preventive medications in that period.
-The safety profile was clean: all reported side effects were mild or moderate, with no serious adverse events, and infusion-related reactions, headache, and fatigue were the most common complaints.
+On April 27, 2026, Intellia Therapeutics reported results from Phase 3 testing of lonvoguran ziclumeran (lonvo-z), a one-time in-body CRISPR gene-editing therapy for hereditary angioedema.
+The 80-patient randomized double-blind trial found a single IV infusion cut debilitating swelling attack rates by 87% versus placebo (weeks 5-28); 62% of patients became attack-free and stopped all preventive medications.
+The safety profile was clean: no serious adverse events, and infusion-related reactions, headache, and fatigue—the most common complaints—were mild or moderate.

-Intellia did not wait to act: the same day it released the results, the company initiated a rolling Biologics License Application (BLA) submission to the U.S. Food and Drug Administration (FDA).
-The rolling filing is enabled by lonvo-z's Regenerative Medicine Advanced Therapy (RMAT) designation, which allows the FDA to review completed sections as they arrive rather than waiting for a single complete package.
-Intellia expects to finish the full submission in the second half of 2026 and, if approved, to launch lonvo-z commercially in the first half of 2027 — which would make it the first approved in-body CRISPR medicine and, for the roughly one-in-50,000 Americans with HAE, a potential one-time replacement for drugs they now take every week or two for life.
+Intellia did not wait: the same day it released Phase 3 results, the company initiated a rolling Biologics License Application (BLA) submission to the FDA.
+Lonvo-z's RMAT designation allows the FDA to review completed sections as they arrive, rather than waiting for a full package.
+Intellia expects to complete the full submission in the second half of 2026 and launch lonvo-z commercially in the first half of 2027 if approved.
+This would make it the first approved in-body CRISPR medicine and offer the roughly 50,000 Americans with HAE a one-time treatment instead of weekly preventive drugs.

 Why it matters